NativeScript/docs-v7/docs/code-sharing/migrating-a-web-project.md

 ### Migrating Components

-The next task is to migrate individual components into a code sharing structure.
+Your next task is to migrate your individual components into a code-sharing structure.

 Often the migration step will consist of two steps:

 * add the component to a **.tns** version of the parent module
-* add **name.component.tns.html** file and provide NativeScript specific UI code
+* create a **name.component.tns.html** file, and provide NativeScript specific UI code

 This task can be helped with the [component migration schematic](./migrating-a-web-project#schematic-migrate-component):